1987 United Kingdom general election in Northern Ireland

-The 1987 United Kingdom general election in Northern Ireland was held on 11 June with 17 MPs elected in single-seat constituencies using first-past-the-post as part of the wider general election in the United Kingdom.
+On 11 June 1987, the 1987 United Kingdom general election was held in Northern Ireland, to elect all 650 members of the House of Commons, including the 17 Northern Ireland seats.
 1,090,389 people were eligible to vote, up 40,253 from the 1983 general election.
-67.41% of eligible voters turned out, down 5.9 percentage points from the last general election.
+Nevertheless, the turnout was down 5.9 percentage points from the last general election.

-Results summary

 The Conservative Party led by Margaret Thatcher as prime minister won another term in government.